Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Introduction

-When directly pre-training a simple baseline from scratch \cite{ye2021deep}, our MMGL paradigm achieves \textbf{6.47\% absolute improvement} over its ImageNet counterpart (Fig. \ref{fig:problem}, Purple Line).
-Extensive experiments demonstrate that this comparability is retained when applying MMGL to various state-of-the-arts.
-Furthermore, the pre-trained models also show better generalization capability in cross-dataset settings.
-Our contributions are three-fold: \textbf{(1)} We are the first to explore pre-training solutions for RGB-IR ReID and pioneer a non-ImageNet-powered paradigm MMGL to enable self-supervised pre-training directly on target datasets, effectively solving the \textit{modality bias training} issue with promising data efficiency. \textbf{(2)} We propose a part-aware cycle-contrastive learning strategy to increase the discriminabiliy of cycle-consistent RGB-IR patches, significantly improving performance of RGB-IR ReID. \textbf{(3)} We conduct extensive experiments to show the good generalization ability of MMGL over various state-of-the-art models, losses, and datasets.
+\begin{itemize} \item We are the first to explore pre-training solutions for RGB-IR ReID and pioneer a non-ImageNet-powered paradigm which implements self-supervised pre-training directly on target datasets, effectively solving the \textit{modality bias training} issue with promising data efficiency and training speed, achieving competitive task performance against ImageNet pre-training. \item We propose a part-aware cycle-contrastive learning strategy to achieve contrastive learning for the unpaired multi-modal ReID scenarios, which further increases the discriminability of cycle-consistent RGB-IR patches, significantly improving the task performance. \item We conduct extensive experiments to show that our self-supervised pre-training approach gains promising RGB-IR ReID performance, generalizes well to various state-of-the-art ReID models, losses and has promising transferability across datasets. \end{itemize}

+The rest of the paper is organized as follows.
+Section \ref{sec:related_work} provides a brief review on recent progress of single-modality and multi-modality person ReID, as well as self-supervised learning.
+Section \ref{sec:method} gives a detailed description of our proposed MMGL pre-trainig paradigm.
+Extensive experiments on the performance and generalization ability of MMGL are presented in Section \ref{sec:experiments}.
+Section \ref{sec:discussion} includes an in-depth discussion on the broader impact and limitations of the proposed method.
+Conclusions are drawn in Section \ref{sec:conclusion}.